Skip to main content

 The Fellow participating in this project will gain:

-• Hands-on experience in the research process, developing familiarity with contemporary research methodologies, data analysis, and communication practices.
+• The opportunity to get involved in a hands-on in the research process, developing familiarity with contemporary research methodologies, data analysis, and communication practices

-• Better insight into the field of political science and social sciences more generally, as well as the policymaking process and the functioning of private organizations.
+• Better insights into the field of political science and social science more generally, as well as the policymaking process and the function of private organizations

-• The chance to work with an international team of leading scholars working on the topic of money in politics.
+• The chance to work with an international team leading scholars working on the topic of money in politics

-• Develop general professional skill including time management, project management, communication, and so forth, which are transportable across settings.
+• The opportunity to develop general professional skill including time management, project management, communication, and so forth, which are transportable across settings

-• Critical thinking skills, in particular learning how to ask questions about data and theories in ways that are seldom taught (and hard to teach) in the classroom setting.
+• Strengthening critical thinking skills, in particular, learning how to ask questions, data, and theories in ways that are seldom taught (and hard to teach) in the classroom setting.

 Preferred Skills and Experience